Alberto1Artoni/Alberto1Artoni.github.io/AboutMe.md

 Here is a brief version my [curriculum](https://alberto1artoni.github.io/assets/pdf/Curriculum.pdf).

-I've decided to collect in this pages all the projects I haveve followed and all my interests.
+I've decided to collect in this pages all the projects I have followed and all my interests.

 ## College